 Full Access To S.A.M. which automatically scans the S&P 500 and the top index ETFs for squeeze setups and momentum trends in REAL Time using A.I.
 Updates 5 million times per second.

-Proprietary A+ Algorithm which highlights the best setups in the market
+Proprietary A+ Algorithm which highlights the higher probability setups in the market

 Nate’s Private Basket Of Stocks...
 Built directly into S.A.M. so you can track Nate’s highest conviction tickers.

-Power Options Suggestions – which includes 3 options for each squeeze setup.
+Power OptionsFinder– which includes 3 options contracts to consider for each daily squeeze setup.
+One conservative, one moderate and one aggressive.

 Bonus Report #1 Finding FAST Profits TODAY: A QuickStart Guide To Using the Daily Profits Scanner